floralinmusic/floralinmusic.github.io/_posts/2024-07-31-StartFromScratch.md

 I kept in touch with JJYY.
 Everytime she would show me a new beautiful song demo, and I'd show one of my collabs.
 There is one subject particularly special to her: pigeons.
 I can’t express it quite like she does, but many of us do not notice the beauty and resilience of pigeons.
-They are everywhere, among the the less desirable aspects of the city.
+They are everywhere, among the less desirable aspects of the city.
 So we treat them as nuisances.
 We forget about their strength, surviving in unforgiving places.
 It has been her project to celebrate pigeons through photographs, art, and music.

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/track=974822196/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://okfeather.bandcamp.com/track/summer-of-young-love-feat-flora-lin">Summer of Young Love (feat.
 Flora Lin) by OK feather</a></iframe>